Matherunner/hldoc/strafing.rst

 .. math:: 320 \sqrt{\frac{1 \cdot 10 \cdot (2 - 0.001 \cdot 1 \cdot 10)}{4 \cdot (2 - 0.001 \cdot 4)}} \approx 505.2

 This is then the absolute maximum speed achievable by groundstrafing alone in vanilla Half-Life.
 At another common frame rate of 100 fps, we instead obtain the steady state speed of :math:`\approx 498.2`.
+There is nothing we can do to groundstrafe beyond this speed!

 Growth of speed
 ~~~~~~~~~~~~~~~

 By obtaining :eq:`air maxaccel speed`, we can immediately make a few important observations.
 In the absence of friction and if :math:`\Theta \ne 0`, the speed over time grows sublinearly, or :math:`O(\sqrt{n})`.
 This implies that the acceleration gradually decreases over time, but never reaches zero.
 It is notable that the acceleration at lower speeds can be substantial (more than linear acceleration) compared to that at higher speeds.
+To see why, write new speed :math:`v_t = \sqrt{v_0^2 + tK}`, then taking the derivative with respective to :math:`t` to obtain acceleration, yielding

+.. math:: a_t = \frac{dv_t}{dt} = \frac{K}{2 \sqrt{v_0^2 + tK}}

+for some :math:`K`.
+Now observe that, at :math:`t = 0`, the acceleration :math:`a_t \to \infty` as initial speed decreases :math:`v_0 \to 0`.

 ..
 TODO: ground strafe linear growth until v > E

 Air-ground speed threshold
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The acceleration of groundstrafe is usually greater than that of airstrafe.
 It is for this reason that groundstrafing is used to initiate bunnyhopping.
 However, once the speed increases beyond :math:`E` the acceleration will begin to decrease, as the friction grows proportionally with the speed.
 There will be a critical speed beyond which the acceleration of airstrafe exceeds that of groundstrafe.
 This is called the *air-ground speed threshold* (AGST), admittedly a rather non-descriptive name.

 Analytic solutions for AGST are always available, but they are cumbersome to write and code.
-Sometimes the speed curves for airstrafe and groundstrafe intercepts several times, depending even on the initial speed itself.
+Sometimes the speed curves for airstrafe and groundstrafe intersects several times, depending even on the initial speed itself.
 A more practical solution in practice is to simply use Equation :eq:`nextspeed` to compute the new airstrafe and groundstrafe speeds then comparing them.